 Audit Readiness

 Regulatory inspections of clinical trials routinely review electronic systems and signatures.
-To stay audit-ready, maintain current system validation documentation, retain all audit trail data for the required retention period (typically the life of the product plus additional years), ensure electronic records can be exported in human-readable formats for inspector review, keep training records current, and conduct periodic self-inspections of your e-signature processes.
+To stay audit-ready, maintain current system validation documentation consistent with the 2024 FDA guidance, keep all audit trail data for the required retention period, ensure electronic records can be exported in human-readable formats for inspector review, keep training records current, document completion of the non-repudiation letter submission, and conduct periodic self-inspections of your e-signature processes.

 The Future of E-Signatures in Clinical Research

 Several trends are accelerating adoption.
 Decentralized clinical trials (DCTs) depend on remote processes including electronic consent and remote monitoring, making paper signatures impractical.
-The ICH E6(R3) guideline, finalized in 2023, explicitly embraces technology-enabled trial conduct.
-Regulatory agencies worldwide are modernizing submission portals to accept (and prefer) electronic formats.
+ICH E6(R3), finalized in 2023, explicitly embraces technology-enabled trial conduct.
+The October 2024 FDA final guidance modernizes the regulatory expectations for cloud systems, digital health technologies, and risk-based validation.
 And the industry's move toward risk-based quality management favors automated controls and digital audit trails over manual paper processes.

 Conclusion